COMMITMENT TO YOUR

 Education and Training Requirements

 Most artist managers do not need academic training to qualify for this position.
-Although a college background is helpful since there are courses offered in music business and music marketing, many artists prefer managers with extensive industry experience and networks.
+Although a college background is helpful since there are courses offered in the music business and music marketing, many artists prefer managers with extensive industry experience and networks.

 Knowledge and Skills Requirements

 An artist manager must be an expert on the ins and outs of the music business.
 Good artist managers do everything they can to make their clients successful.
-They possess excellent communication and interpersonal skills, public relations skills, marketing and advertising skills, negotiation skills, leadership skills and basic computer skills.
+They possess excellent communication and interpersonal skills, public relations skills, marketing and advertising skills, negotiation skills, leadership skills, and basic computer skills.
 Artist managers must be friendly, independent, aggressive, and has the ability to work as part of a team.

-Most artist managers are office based.
+Most artist managers are office-based.
 Their work schedule varies since they are required to attend concerts or events at night, but handle promotional events for their client in the mornings.
 Traveling is a huge part of the job, with possible out-of-town and international destinations.